baites/baites.github.io/_posts/2018-01-08-linear-recurrence-sequences.md

 \end{aligned}
 %%</p>

 If you are unsure of the previous steps do not worry.
-In the next post, I will use this proposition to write the first version of the program capable of computing the close form of a large family of linear recurrence sequence.
+In the next post, I will use this proposition to write the first version of the program capable of computing the close form for a large family of linear recurrence sequence.
 In this way you will be able to check the veracity of proposition by directly looking at the result of the program.

 [^1]: [Concrete Mathematics: A Foundation for Computer Science (2nd Edition)](https://www.amazon.com/Concrete-Mathematics-Foundation-Computer-Science/dp/0201558025).